-- 5.22 We will write to you via email (to your University email address) to invite you to a meeting normally providing 7 days' notice where we will inform you of the purpose of the meeting and share the name of the Chair and other staff members involved.
-You will be provided with any documents to be considered at the meeting and are required to provide any documentation that you may wish staff attending to consider within 48 hours prior to the meeting.
-We will record details of what we discuss. - 5.23 You may bring a representative to accompany you, such as a fellow student, a member of staff, disability advisor or member of SU Advice who may take notes on your behalf, make representations on your behalf but may not answer questions on your behalf. - 5.24 The Serious or Continuing Concerns meeting will consist of at least 3 members of staff representing your Academic Department/School and Professional Services.
-The panel may include the following staff or their nominee: - An academic representative such as the Faculty Dean Undergraduate or Faculty Dean Postgraduate or other senior academic (who will usually Chair the meeting); - Relevant senior staff from the Student Wellbeing and Inclusivity Service; - Head of Department/School; - Personal tutor; - A member of staff from the Student Wellbeing and Inclusivity Service, such as a Wellbeing Adviser or Accessibility and Wellbeing Adviser, acting in an advisory capacity and not as an advocate for you; - The Director of Estates and Campus Services, if you live in University accommodation and/or if some of the concerns relate to behaviour in University accommodation; - Representative(s) from any other University department(s) which are relevant to the case; - An Administrative Assistant from the Student Wellbeing and Inclusivity Team (who will take notes) - 5.25 Where it is deemed necessary, we may also invite relevant external parties or agencies to the meeting. - 5.26 A Serious or Continuing Concerns meeting will consider all the relevant information available regarding your studies and conduct, to enable an assessment of risk to take place and to assess your capability to study at that time.
+- Panel.
+You will be provided with any documents to be considered at the meeting and are required to provide any documentation that you may wish staff attending to consider within a minimum of two working days prior to the meeting.
+We will record details of what we discuss. - 5.24 You may bring a representative to accompany you, such as a member of staff, or member of SU Advice who may take notes on your behalf, make representations on your behalf but may not answer questions on your behalf. - 5.25 The Serious or Continuing Concerns meeting will consist of at least three members of staff representing your Academic Department/School and Professional Services.
+The Panel may include the following staff or their nominee: - an academic representative such as the Faculty Dean Undergraduate or Faculty Dean Postgraduate or other senior academic (who will usually Chair the meeting) - relevant senior staff from the Student Wellbeing and Inclusivity Service - Head of Department/School - Personal tutor - representative(s) from any other University department(s) which are relevant to the case, such as if any of the concerns relate to behaviour within University owned or University managed accommodation, we may consult with the appropriate colleagues with regards to decision making - an Administrator from the Student Wellbeing and Inclusivity Service (who will take notes) - 5.26 Where it is deemed necessary, we may also invite relevant external parties or agencies to the meeting. - 5.27 A Serious or Continuing Concerns meeting will consider all the relevant information available regarding your health and wellbeing, to enable an assessment of risk to take place and to assess your capability to study at that time.

-Appendix 6 outlines the provisions for conducting a stage 3 meeting as part of this policy.
+Appendix 2 outlines the provisions for conducting a Stage three meeting as part of this policy.